Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: Multi-controlled U(2) gates

-A more effective circuit can be obtained using the ZYZ decomposition.
-For a single-qubit unitary matrix expressed as $U=e^{i\delta}R_z(\alpha)R_y(\theta)R_z(\beta)$, there is a set of matrices $A=R_z(\alpha)R_y(\theta/2)$, $B=R_y(-\theta/2)R_z(-(\alpha+\beta)/2)$, and $C=R_z((\beta-\alpha)/2)$ such that $ABC=I_{2\times 2}$ and $U=e^{i\delta}AXBXC$ \cite{Barenco1995}.
-To implement two MCX gates needed for $ABC$-based MCU, we will use a single QFT-based MCX circuit with {``$-1$''$\mod 2^n$} instead of $I_{2\times2}\otimes$({``$-1$''$\mod 2^{n-1}$}), as shown in Fig.~\ref{fig6}.
-Therefore, the complexity of the circuit is approximately equal to the QFT-MCX, where we use only additional $A$, $B$, and $C$ single-qubit gates found by ZYZ decomposition of $U\in SU(2)$.
-Detailed schematics of QFT-MCX in FC and LNN architectures can be found in Ref.~\cite{Arsoski2024}.
-In general multi-controlled single-qubit $U(2)$ gate implementation, we have additional phase gates (shown in {magenta} color in Fig.~\ref{fig6}), that implement $(n-1)$-qubit controlled phase gate.
-This doesn't affect the MCU's time complexity, since {$P$} gates can be executed parallel with $A$ and $B$.
+and the controlled phase factor can be implemented by adding appropriate phase gates to the controlled wirelines of MCXs, as explained in Section \ref{sec3}.
+To implement two MCX gates needed for the decomposition, we will use a single QFT-based MCX circuit with {``$-1$''$\mod 2^n$} instead of $I_{2\times2}\otimes$({``$-1$''$\mod 2^{n-1}$}), as shown in Fig.~\ref{fig8}.
+Thus, we used one MCX instead of the two needed in the standard approach.
+A simplified stair-wise MCX diagram used in MCU is displayed in Fig.~\ref{fig8}.
+A detailed representation of QFT-MCX circuits in FC and LNN architectures can be found in Ref.~\cite{Arsoski2024}.
+Here, $A=R_{zy}(\phi_{xy},\theta_z)=R_z(\phi_{xy})R_y(\theta_z)$, $B=R_z(-\Phi/2)$, and $C=(AB)^\dagger$.
+In the standard ZYZ decomposition, for a single-qubit unitary matrix expressed as $U=e^{i\delta}R_z(\alpha)R_y(\theta)R_z(\beta)$, there is a set of matrices $A=R_z(\alpha)R_y(\theta/2)$, $B=R_y(-\theta/2)R_z(-(\alpha+\beta)/2)$, and $C=R_z((\beta-\alpha)/2)$ such that $ABC=I_{2\times 2}$ and $U=e^{i\delta}AXBXC$ \cite{Barenco1995}.
+Thus, we use an alternative form of the ZYZ decomposition that is as complex as the standard one when implemented using the QFT-based approach.
+Therefore, an advantage of the ZYZ QFT-MCU implementation is not based on an alternative notation but on the fact that we use one QFT-MCX to implement MCU instead of the two MCXs used in the default approach.
+The complexity of the circuit is approximately equal to the QFT-MCX, where we use only additional $A$, $B$, and $C$ single-qubit gates.
+In general multi-controlled single-qubit $U(2)$ gate implementation, we have additional phase gates (shown in {magenta} color in Fig.~\ref{fig8}), that implement $(n-1)$-qubit controlled phase gate.
+This doesn't affect the MCU's fidelity and time complexity, since {$P$} gates are noiseless and can be executed parallel with $B$ and $C$.
+As in the case of QFT-MCU, it is straightforward to expand this circuit to MTMCU by applying the same sequence of gates on a new target wireline as on the $n$th.

 The QFT-based subcircuits ({``$+1$''} and {``$-1$''}) implement two MCX gates and are executed in $(8n-12)$ time slots in the FC architecture.
 There are $4(n-2)$ Hadamard gates, $2n(n-2)$ controlled phases, and two $C-X$ gates.
 AQFT reduces the number of $C-R_m$ gates to $2([\log_2 n]-1)(2n-1-[\log_2n])$.
 At most three time slots are required for executing $A$, $B$, and $C$.
-These gates use a total of three $R_z$ and two $R_y$ gates.
 The LNN implementation uses an additional $(8n-16)$ time slots with $2(n-1)^2$ SWAP gates.
-Again, canceling out some $C-X$ gates between SWAP and $C-R_z$ the upper bound will be lower than it seems.
+Due to canceling out of two $C-X$ gates between SWAP and $C-R_z$ the increase in the number of elementary gates in LNN will be lower than it seems.